-Very often we stumble upon gossip columns that claim Kim Kardashian looked absolutely stunning in her bandage dress or articles that express appreciation for how Taylor Swift rocked a sassy bodycon style.
-What is a bodycon dress and what is the difference to a bandage dress?
-Both dress styles show off curves and the feminine profile but one look at the dress in question easily explains just what style is being rocked.
+We stumble upon gossip columns that claim Kim Kardashian looked stunning in her bandage dress.
+We skim articles that express appreciation for how Taylor Swift rocked a sassy bodycon style.
+However, identifying the difference between a bandage dress and a bodycon dress is not straightforward.
+Both dress styles show off the feminine profile highlighting sexy hips, booty curves, and alluring bust lines.

-If you do not know the difference between a standard bodycon dress and a bandage dress, it is easy to get fooled by the latest news blurbs.
-The Internet helps you to understand the differences between these two styles but the information is often limited and vague.
-You are sure to find various lookbooks and fashion blog posts that claim to show off great bandage dresses, but what they are displaying are bodycon dresses.
+If you do not know the difference between a bodycon dress and a bandage dress, it is easy to get fooled by the latest news.
+The Internet helps you understand the difference between these two styles but the information is often limited and vague.
+You find lookbooks and fashion blogs that claim to show off fabulous bandage dresses, but what they are displaying are bodycon dresses.

 What is a bandage dress?

 Knowing the definition of an article of clothing is the first step to recognizing it and investing your money in the right thing.
-An authentic bandage dress is made of composite heavy bandage fabric.
-The material is designed to support your curves and control bulges.
+Manufacturers make authentic bandage dresses from composite heavy bandage fabric.
+The material supports your curves and controls bulges.
 A quality bandage dress should tuck you in and double as shapewear.

 What is a bodycon dress?